Parliament Act 2025

 "Where security officers can work at Parliament and other meeting places"

 You can exercise parliamentary security officers' powers and duties in the parliamentary precincts.
-They can also be exercised in other places, like where a parliamentary meeting is held.
-This can happen if the chief executive has given permission under section 167.
-You need to think of these other places as if they were the parliamentary precincts.
-A specific place is somewhere in New Zealand, outside the parliamentary precincts, where a parliamentary meeting is held.
-It includes areas used to get to the meeting, like a lobby or foyer.
-If the rules about other places apply, you must read the rules as if they were about those places.
-This means you can exercise parliamentary security officers' powers and duties in those places.
-You can do this when a parliamentary meeting is scheduled or being held.
+They can also be exercised in a specific place when a parliamentary meeting is held there, or in an electorate and community office if the chief executive has authorised it under section 166.
+When this happens, the rules about parliamentary precincts also apply to that specific place or office.
+You need to know what a specific place is.
+It is a part of a building or a place outdoors in New Zealand, outside the parliamentary precincts, where a parliamentary meeting is being held.
+It also includes areas used to get to the meeting, like a lobby.
+The rules about parliamentary precincts apply to these places when parliamentary security officers exercise their powers and duties.
+This means you can think of these places as being like the parliamentary precincts when a meeting is being held.
+The chief executive's authorisation is important for electorate and community offices.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.